 Coromandel Discovery (formerly Coromandel Tours) has been running its trademark Coastal Walkway Tour since the mid 1980's.
 The original owners Rodney & Bridget Carter never would have imagined that 35 years later the business would still travel the same difficult, narrow, gravelly roads to share this hidden gemg with young and old alike.

-Gavin and Leanne Jeffcoat are the owner/operators and reside in the iconic village of Colville, 30 minutes north of Coromandel.
-Our family have lived on the Peninsula for over 150 years and we are lucky enough to live in the family home that was once the Tokatea Hotel.
+Gavin and Leanne Jeffcoat are the current owner/operators having purchased the business two years ago.
+Our connection to the Coromandel comes from 150 years of family history centering around 20 acres of land in Colville.
 We are passionate about the area and are excited to share this very special part of New Zealand with visitors.
-Our local knowledge and life experiences coupled with work history in transport and customer service, mean we will continually strive to deliver an exceptional service to our guests.
+Our local knowledge and life experiences coupled with work history in transport and customer service, mean we will continually strive to deliver exceptional service to our guests.

 We have recently signed up to both the Tiaki Promise and the New Zealand Tourism Sustainability Commitment.
 While both are long term projects for our business we've already made some changes; Water is now carried in an urn in our van as opposed to plastic bottles and we use our own coffee mugs rather than single use "recyclable" options.
 More changes are planned over winter that cover the economic, visitor, host community and environmental aspects of our business.
 We believe this to be a real commitment for us, not just a tick box exercise.